 Next in the chain are pipeline companies.
 Pipeline capacity is sold on the basis of firm or interruptible service, and, in the last few years, a secondary market has developed to trade pipeline capacity.
-As discussed in the main text, interstate pipeline companies now act primarily as transporters, though many have non-affiliated gas marketing subsidiaries.
+Interstate pipeline companies now act primarily as transporters, though many have non affiliated gas marketing subsidiaries.
 In contrast, intrastate pipelines, not being subject to Federal Energy Regulatory Commission (FERC) oversight, can act as both transporters and gas merchants.
-That is not to say that the intrastate pipeline companies have a monopoly or oligopoly power - the Texas and Louisiana Gulf Coast intrastate pipelines serve the most sophisticated, competitive markets in the United States, and therefore must compete strongly on price and, to a lesser extent, service.
+That is not to say that the intrastate pipeline companies have a monopoly or oligopoly power the Texas and Louisiana Gulf Coast intrastate pipelines serve the most sophisticated, competitive markets in the United States, and therefore must compete strongly on price and, to a lesser extent, service.
 In total, approximately 60 pipeline companies control over 185,000 miles of natural gas pipeline throughout North America.
-As discussed in the main test, pipeline capacity is rapidly being increased to meet the growing market to use gas for power generation.
+Pipeline capacity is rapidly being increased to meet the growing market to use gas for power generation.

 The largest part of the residential and commercial transportation function is handled by Local Distribution Companies (LDCs).
 LDCs typically serve industrial, commercial and residential needs for heat and energy.
-Much of the gas that is consumed in non-gas-producing states is provided by LDCs, but in gas producing states most of the supply to large industrial and electric utility concerns is served via direct pipeline connections.
-In the past, natural gas commodity, transportation and service charges were fully passed through to the end-consumer, with little or no price risk accruing to the LDC.
+Much of the gas that is consumed in non gas producing states is provided by LDCs, whilst in gas producing states most of the supply to large industrial and electric utility concerns is served via direct pipeline connections.
+In the past, natural gas commodity, transportation and service charges were fully passed through to the end consumer, with little or no price risk accruing to the LDC.
 That is changing.
-Some 37 states are investigating and/or implementing legislation to restructure LDCs to add greater efficiency to t~e market.
-In exchange for relinquishing
+Some 37 states are investigating and/or implementing legislation to restructure LDCs to add greater efficiency to the market.

-their right to a set profit, LDCs have the right to market surplus gas to increase profits.
-LDCs. along with electric utilities, are generally overseen by state regulatory bodies such as Public Utility Commissions (PUCs), which serve to protect the public interest.

 The chain ends at the natural gas burnertip.
-The largest end-use sector is the industrial market, which in 1998 consumed over 8.5 trillion cubic feet of gas, or approximately 40% of total annual consumption.
-5 Refiners, chemical manufacturers, ammonia and methanol producers, steel and aluminium manufacturers, and paper mills account for the bulk of industrial activity.
-On-site industrial electricity generation makes up a large part of the industnial consumption.
+The largest end use sector is the industrial market, which in 1998 consumed over 8.5 trillion cubic feet of gas, or approximately 40% of total annual consumption.
+Refiners, chemical manufacturers, ammonia and methanol producers, steel and aluminium manufacturers, and paper mills account for the bulk of industrial activity.
+On-site industrial electricity generation makes up a large part of the industrial consumption.

-Combined residential and commercial consumption comprises rather approximately 36% of demand; residential gas usage is about one-and-a-half times the requirement of the commercial sector.
-Electric utility consumption comprises 19% of demand but is anticipated to grow to 33% of demand by 2015, combined with other uses, makes up the remainder.
-6 The vast majonity of gas is used as a fuel source, although a considerable amount is used as feedstock for ammonia, methanol and other che'rnicals.
-The primary industrial markets for gas are in Texas and the Louisiana Gulf Coast region, wWle the primary non-industrial markets are California, the Great Lakes region of the Midwest, and the Northeast region.
+Combined residential and commercial consumption comprises approximately 36% of demand; residential gas usage is about one-and-a-half times the requirement of the commercial sector.
+Electric utility consumption comprises 19% of demand, but is anticipated to grow to 33% of demand by 2015..
+The vast majority of gas is used as a fuel source, although a considerable amount is used as feedstock for ammonia, methanol and in the production of other chernicals.
+The primary industrial markets for gas are in Texas and the Louisiana Gulf Coast region, while the primary non industrial markets are California, the Great Lakes region of the Midwest, and the Northeast region.

 Significant Future Developments